MarcoBetti1/AML-Local/README.md

 `run.py` will start the web application

+  I will work on improving this once I have some time.

 ## Bugs and improvements
 - Business link is on the customer not the business